peorth80/aws-developer-associate-notes-DVA-C02/3-aws-serverless/dynamodb.md

 - Security:
     - VPC Endpoints to access DynamoDB without internet
     - Access fully controlled by IAM
+        - You can use `dynamodb:LeadingKeys` in the policy to allow access only to a particular/list of IAM user to a DynamoDb row
     - Encryption at rest using KMS
     - Encryption  in transit using SSL/TLS
 - Backup/Restore: